Jewelry of the 40s and 50s

 The heavy, voluminous and asymmetrical forms, the drapes defines the designs of Tank rings and its derivatives (bracelets, necklaces …).

 Examples of Tank Bracelet and Necklace, Circa 1940-1950

 Geometric shapes are also used for the Secret Watches from that period.

-The tradition thought that women did not necessarily have to know the time.
-This is why the idea of “secret” or “hidden” watches has become very fashionable in western high society.
+The tradition was that women did not necessarily have to know the time.
+This is why the idea of “secret” or “hidden” watches had become very fashionable in western high society.

 Nowadays, these watches are still very popular because they reveal a beautiful and feminine combination of jeweler’s work and watchmaker craftsmanship.

 Most of the biggest French and Swiss companies have made Secret Watches, among which: Boucheron, Van Cleef and Arpels, Cartier, Piaget, Chaumet …